1.1. Stress during certain brain development phases particularly harmful¶

 - Dissociative identity disorder

-Different brain regions differ in their sensitivity, which depends in part on genetics, gender, timing, developmental rate, and density of the glucocorticoid receptor.
+The various brain regions differ in their sensitivity, which depends in part on genetics, gender, time, development rate and density of the glucocorticoid receptor.

-Early childhood stress “programs” the HPA axis for life, via epigenetic mechanisms.
+Early childhood stress “programs” the HPA axis for life, by means of epigenetic mechanisms.

-A comprehensive meta-analysis of 210 studies on biochemical substances (biomarkers) in ADHD indicated that the hypothalamic-pituitary-adrenocortical (HPA) axis is affected or dysregulated in ADHD (in addition to the brain monoamine system).
+A comprehensive meta-analysis of 210 studies on biochemical substances (biomarkers) in ADHD indicated that the hypothalamic-pituitary-adrenal axis (HPA axis) is affected or dysregulated in ADHD (in addition to the brain’s monoamine system).

 Prenatal maternal stress affects the child’s brain and behavior.
-Stressful life events, natural disasters, maternal anxiety, or depression increase the risk of emotional, behavioral, and/or cognitive problems in the child, such as depression, anxiety, ADHD of conduct disorder.
-Studies of the biological correlates and mediators of these findings suggest that the HPA axis plays a role in mediating the effects of maternal stress on the fetal brain and that maternal stress is associated with changes in the limbic and frontotemporal networks and the functional and microstructural connections that link them.
-Maternal stress corelates with thinner cortex and enlarged amygdala in children.
-Prenatal maternal stress increases the risk of preterm birth and shortened telomere lengths.
+Stressful life events, natural disasters, maternal anxiety or depression increase the risk of emotional, behavioral and/or cognitive problems in the child, such as depression, anxiety, ADHD of conduct disorder.
+Studies on the biological correlates and mediators of these findings suggest that the HPA axis plays a role in mediating the effects of maternal stress on the fetal brain and that maternal stress is associated with changes in the limbic and frontotemporal networks and the functional and microstructural connections that link them.
+Maternal stress correlates with a thinner cortex and enlarged amygdala in children.
+Prenatal maternal stress increases the risk of premature birth and shortened telomere length.

 1.3.2.1.1.
 Early stress alters endocrine stress responses of the HPA axis¶

-Permanent alterations in the HPA axis in the unborn may be the key mechanism explaining the link between prenatal stress, adverse birth outcomes (especially low birth weight), and increased susceptibility to various diseases later in adulthood.
+Permanent changes in the HPA axis in the unborn child may be the key mechanism that explains the link between prenatal stress, adverse birth outcomes (especially low birth weight) and increased susceptibility to various diseases later in adulthood.

-- Stress before birth into early childhood potentially has a lifelong impact on HPA axis responses psychologically and pharmacologically.
+- Stress before birth and into early childhood has a potentially lifelong impact on HPA axis responses in psychological and pharmacological terms.

-- In adulthood, significant associations exist between childhood trauma, psychiatric symptoms in adult life, and HPA axis responses to psychological and pharmacological stress.
+- In adulthood, there are significant correlations between childhood trauma, psychiatric symptoms in adulthood and HPA axis responses to psychological and pharmacological stress.

-- Interruptions in care during infancy and chronic stress alter the later stress response of the HPA axis and result in increased vulnerability to mental disorders.
+- Interruptions in care during infancy and chronic stress alter the later stress response of the HPA axis and cause increased vulnerability to mental disorders.

-Rats separated early from the mother or less cared for by the mother showed
+Rats separated from their mother at an early age or less cared for by their mother showed

 - More than doubled CRH levels on inflammation

-- Increase in CRH receptor binding sites in the raphe nucleus by 59%
+- 59% increase in CRH receptor binding sites in the raphe nuclei

-Young monkeys raised under early attachment stress had elevated CRH and decreased epinephrine levels at 4 years of age.
+Young monkeys that grew up under early attachment stress had increased CRH and decreased adrenaline levels at the age of 4 years.

-In one study, sexually abused girls were found to have decreased basal ACTH levels and decreased ACTH responses to CRH stimulation, whereas the cortisol response was unremarkable.
+In one study, sexually abused girls were found to have reduced basal ACTH levels and reduced ACTH responses to CRH stimulation, while the cortisol response was unremarkable.

-Early experiences of stress can result in disruptions of the ACTH receptor systems that prevent extinction of the fear experience, causing long-term stress exposure.
-This can be ameliorated by ACTH administration.
-In our opinion, the alteration of ACTH receptor systems could possibly be a consequence of a downregulation/upregulation response. ⇒ Downregulation/upregulation
+Disorders of the ACTH receptor systems can occur in early stress experiences, preventing the anxiety experience from being extinguished and thus causing long-term stress.
+This can be improved by administering ACTH.
+In our opinion, the change in ACTH receptor systems could possibly be a consequence of a down/upregulation response. ⇒ Downregulation / upregulation

-Rats separated early from the mother or less cared for by the mother show
+Rats separated early from their mother or less cared for by their mother show

-- Increase in CRH receptor binding sites in the raphe nucleus by 59%
+- 59% increase in CRH receptor binding sites in the raphe nuclei

 - Increased anxiety